yjg30737/pyqt-openai/README.md

   * AI remembers past conversation
   * Support copy button
   * Able to stop response in the middle of text generation
-* <b>Conversation management</b>
+* <b>Conversation(=Thread) management</b>
   * Add & delete conversations
-  * Save conversations - SQlite db, text files compressed file, html files compressed file (both are zip)
+  * Export conversations - JSON file, text files compressed file, html files compressed file (both are zip)
+  * Import conversations from pyqt-openai, GPT
   * Rename conversation
+  * "Favorite" feature
   * everything above is saved in an SQLite database file named conv.db.
+(File's name can be changed by yourself)
 * Support controlling parameters(temperature, top_p, etc) just like openai playground
 * Able to see the reason why stream is finished
 * Support token count (only for non-streaming response)